 - w.
-"Inclusive education" means a system of education wherein students with diverse genders, socio-economic and regional background learn together and the system of teaching and learning is suitably adapted to meet the learning needs of different types of students: - x.
-"Institution" means an institution for the reception, care, protection, education, training, rehabilitation and any other activities for persons with protected characteristics; - y.
-"Intersex" means people who are born with sex characteristics (including genitals, gonads and chromosome patterns) that do not fit typical binary notions of male or female bodies: - z.
-"Landlord" includes, but is not limited to, any person who is a landholder, seller, less or, proprietor, housing society, hotel, motel, innkeeper, owner, estate or letting agency, board and lodgings provider or any other person providing residential, commercial, agricultural, or industrial property, for sale, lease or rent for temporary or permanent occupation or use; - aa.
-"Linguistic identity" includes any person or group with a distinct language, dialect, or script in a relevant geographical area; - bb.
-"Local authority" means a Municipality or a Panchayat, as defined in clause (e) and clause (f) of Article 243 of the Constitution; a Cantonment Board constituted under the Cantonments Act, 2006; and any other authority established under an Act of Parliament or a State Legislature to administer the civic affairs; - cc.
-"Lynching" means where two or more persons willfully cause bodily injury or any act or series of acts of violence on any other person, or aiding, abetting such act/acts thereof, whether spontaneous or planned, on the basis of any actual or perceived protected characteristic - dd. "marital status" includes the status or condition of being single, married, divorced, separated, widowed or in a relationship whether with a person of the same or another sex, involving a commitment to reciprocal support in a relationship; - ee. "migrant" means any person residing on a short, or long-term basis in places other than his / her place of permanent residence within the country;
+"Health" means the state of complete physical, mental, and social well being and not merely the absence of disease and infirmity; - x.
+"HIV / AIDS status" means an individual who is HIV positive or a person who has Acquired Immune Deficiency Syndrome as defined under the HIV / AIDS (Prevention and Control) Act 2017; - y.
+"Home-based worker" means a person engaged in the production of goods or services for an employer in his or her home or other premises of his or her choice other than the workplace of the employer, for remuneration, irrespective of whether or not the employer provides the equipment, materials or other inputs; - z.
+"Independent contractor" refers to a person providing a service or goods on a contractual basis to another, and when - (i) The person is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact, and, - (ii) The person performs work that is outside the usual course of the hiring entity's business, and, - (iii) The person is customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed. - aa.
+"Intersex" means people who are born with sex characteristics (including genitals, gonads and chromosome patterns) that do not fit typical binary notions of male or female bodies; - bb.
+"Landlord" includes, but is not limited to, any person who is a landholder, seller, lessor, proprietor, housing society, hotel, motel, innkeeper, owner, estate or letting agency, board and lodgings provider or any other person providing residential, commercial, agricultural, or industrial property, for sale, lease, or rent for temporary or permanent occupation or use; - cc.
+"Linguistic identity" includes any person or group with a distinct language, dialect, or script in a relevant geographical area; - dd.
+"Local authority" means a Municipality or a Panchayat, as defined in clause (e) and clause (f) of Article 243 of the Constitution; a Cantonment Board constituted under the Cantonments Act, 2006; and any other authority established under an Act of Parliament or a State Legislature to administer the civic affairs; - ee.
+"Lynching" means where two or more persons willfully cause bodily injury or any act or series of acts of violence on any other person, or aiding, abetting such act/acts thereof, whether spontaneous or planned, on the basis of any actual or perceived protected characteristic;